Skip to Main Content

 Featured

-The good news is that even if you have bad credit, there are steps you can take to improve your chances of qualifying for a debt consolidation loan and improving your finances.
+The good news is that even if you have bad credit, there are steps you can take to improve your chances of qualifying for a debt consolidation loan and improve your finances.

-Additionally, it’s critical to check your credit history for errors.
-About 34% of consumers found errors on their credit reports, according to a 2021 study by Consumer Reports.
-While some errors may simply be incorrect personal information, others can be accounts that aren’t yours, which could damage your credit.
+It's critical to check your credit history for errors.
+Almost half of the people who checked their credit reports as part of a 2024 study found errors.
+While some errors may simply be incorrect personal information, others can be accounts that aren't yours, which could damage your credit.

-Good to know: The simplest way to check your credit report is by visiting AnnualCreditReport.com.
+The simplest way to check your credit report is with AnnualCreditReport.com.
 This website, authorized by federal law, allows you to view your credit reports from the three major bureaus — Equifax, Experian, and TransUnion — in one place.

 Your debt-to-income ratio (DTI) is the percentage of your gross monthly income that goes toward debt.
 Generally speaking, a lower DTI is better, and lenders generally have a maximum allowable DTI to qualify for a debt consolidation loan.
 Most lenders prefer a DTI no higher than 35%.